 Indonesia’s SDG Platform as an asset?

-Aside from strengthening accountability mechanism, one of the key issues that were discussed during the MTR-MDPD was the importance to link the achievement of ICPD Plan of Action (ICPD PoA) with the 2030 SDGs agenda.
-Since 2016, Indonesia has been a spearhead for the SDG nationalization processes.
-A special governmental secretariat has been officially formed in 2017, that is responsible to lead the development and dissemination of the Presidential Decree on SDGs which was released in the same year.
-Following that, Indonesia has been committed to report their Voluntary National Review (VNR) document for two times in 3 years: 2017 and 2019.
-The National Action Plan on SDGs is being formulated, with strong engagement from Civil Society Groups, private sectors, and academia in the process.
-Among all the agreed national indicators, some SRHR-related indicators have been adopted, including indicators related to the elimination of child marriage, gender based violence particularly among children, female genital mutilation, as well as the information and services on SRH.
+Aside from strengthening accountability mechanism, one of the key issues that were discussed during the MTR-APMDPD was the importance to link the achievement of ICPD Programme of Action (ICPD PoA) with Agenda 2030.
+Since 2016, Indonesia has been spearheading the SDG nationalization processes.
+A special governmental secretariat was officially formed in 2017, and is responsible to lead the development and dissemination of the Presidential Decree on SDGs which was released the same year.
+Following that, Indonesia has committed to the Voluntary National Review (VNR) two times in 3 years: 2017 and 2019.
+The National Action Plan on SDGs is being formulated with strong engagement from Civil Society Groups, private sector, and academia in the process.
+Among all the agreed national indicators, some SRHR-related indicators have been adopted, including indicators related to the elimination of child marriage, gender based violence particularly among children, female genital mutilation, as well as information and services on SRH.

-As Indonesia envisions to be the global SDGs champion, it is important for us as civil society organizations and activists to make the governments accountable for their commitments.
-We still need to advocate for the full acknowledgement and realization of SRHR, particularly Sexual Rights in the achievement of ICPD PoA.
-In the 2013 MTTR, Indonesia expressed their reservations towards the outcome document, noting their strong opposition towards the use of Sexual Rights in the outcome document.
-Analysis of gaps and strong advocacy must be strengthen in order to achieve the full range of SRHR in the country.
+As Indonesia envisions to be a global SDG champion, it is important for us as civil society organizations and activists to make the governments accountable for their commitments.
+We still need to advocate for the full acknowledgement and realization of SRHR, particularly sexual rights in the achievement of ICPD PoA.
+In the 2013 MTTR, Indonesia expressed their reservations towards the outcome document, noting strong opposition towards the use of sexual rights in the outcome document.
+Analysis of gaps and advocacy must be strengthened in order to achieve the full range of SRHR in the country.

-To do that, it is important to advance the meaningful engagement of all people in the SDGs processes.
-Leaving No One Behind should not be used only as a mere jargon, this spirit must be implemented through real, tangible, accountable efforts to involve and mobilize everyone, including the marginalized groups, to be the actors of SRHR advancement in their communities.
+To do that, it is important to advance the meaningful engagement of all people in the SDG processes.
+Leaving No One Behind should not be used as mere jargon, but this spirit must be implemented through real, tangible, accountable efforts to involve and mobilize everyone, including the marginalized groups, to be actors of SRHR advancement in their communities.

 Ryan Febrianto is an active member of the Youth Coalition for Sexual and Reproductive Rights (YCSRR) from Indonesia.
 He is currently completing his masters degree in development studies from the International Institute of Social Studies (ISS) of Erasmus University, the Netherlands.